 Tom is an active member of trust and elder law reform.
 He serves on the South Dakota

-State Bar's Ethics Committee, Elder Law Committee (founder/chair), Lawyer's Committee
+State Bar's Ethics Committee, Elder Law Committee (founder/chair), and Lawyer's Committee

-Training Materials Committees.
-He is a longtime member of the American Bar Association's
+on Diversity of Inclusion.
+He is a member of the South Dakota Bar Association's Section

 Tom created and managed the first qualifying "(d)(4)(C)" pooled trust for individuals

 with disabilities in South Dakota (the "PATI Trust").

 He serves regularly as a consultant and expert in litigation involving the federal